apache/spark/python/docs/source/user_guide/ps_options.rst

 compute.shortcut_limit          1000           'compute.shortcut_limit' sets the limit for a
                                                shortcut.
 It computes specified number of rows and use its schema.
-When the dataframe length is larger than this limit, Koalas uses PySpark to compute. compute.ops_on_diff_frames      False          This determines whether or not to operate between two different dataframes.
+When the dataframe length is larger than this limit, pandas on Spark uses PySpark to compute. compute.ops_on_diff_frames      False          This determines whether or not to operate between two different dataframes.
 For example, 'combine_frames'
                                                function internally performs a join operation which